stevenelson35/stevenelson35.github.io/_posts/2021-07-30-a-day-on-a-train.md

 ---
 layout: post
-author:
-  - steve
+author: steve
-tags:
+tags: ["2021", summer, train, vacation]
-  - vacation
-published: false
+published: true
 title: A Day On A Train
 ---
 Friday was our full day on the train with meals in the dining car and a few breaks outside at short stops to stretch and get some fresh air.